MVDHaeze/MVDHaeze/README.md

 ## I'm a knowledge seeker, problem solver and regular wall climber!

-- :mortar_board: I’m currently learning a little bit of everything! :sweat_smile:
+- :mortar_board: I’m currently focusing more on front-end parts (React but also overal UI and UX design) :sweat_smile:
 - :dart: 2021 Goals: try to make sense of all the information I've taken in the last 6 months
 - :eyes: Fun fact: I am really good at skipping rope :speak_no_evil: